breithbarbot/cropper-bundle/README.md

 ## Documentation

-For the installation and procedure, see : [Resources/doc/index.md](Resources/doc/index.md)
+For the installation and procedure, see : [Documentation](Resources/doc/index.md)

 <br>

-## Version
+## Versions

-3.0.0 - Compatibility with Symfony 5.0, Update packages, PHP Typing, Documentation improvement, Example files setup, Bug fixes
+3.0.0 - Compatibility with Symfony 4.4 / 5.0, Documentation improvement, Example files setup, ...

 2.0.0 - Complete recasting of the code and simplification